 Cancer tends to be caused by a combination of factors.
 Some factors we may be able to control (like exercise), some are out of our control (like age) and some are still unknown.

 Since many factors drive cancer risk and we can control only some of these, we cannot avoid some amount of risk.
 For example, the two most common risk factors for breast cancer, being a woman and getting older, are not things you can control.

 For breast cancer, most risk factors that we have some control over have only a small effect on risk.
 This means there is no one behavior that will prevent breast cancer.
 But, it also means there's no one factor that will cause it.
 Even a woman with a BRCA1 or BRCA2 gene mutation doesn't have a 100 percent chance of getting breast cancer.
 In fact, most people diagnosed with breast cancer are at average risk and we don’t know which factors came together to cause the cancer.

-Because the disease process is so complex, it's hard to pin down how a certain set of risk factors will affect a person.
+Because the disease process is so complex, it's hard to know how a certain set of risk factors will affect any one person.
 When we look at groups of people it becomes clearer.
 For example, if we find there is a 20 percent decrease in risk of breast cancer in one group of people, we can predict there will be a 20 percent decrease in risk in a similar group.
 What we don't know is which specific people in the group will get the prevention benefit.

-The good news is there are some healthy behaviors that are under our control that may reduce the risk of breast cancer.
+Some healthy behaviors that are under our control may reduce the risk of breast cancer.
 And, making healthy choices can lower the risk of other types of cancer as well as many other chronic diseases such as diabetes and heart disease.